Youth coaching is designed to encourage personal development in young people while providing guidance for their future.

 - Coaching can help your child to better understand the emotions they are experiencing and how to manage them.
 When a child appears to lash out or react aggressively, they may be battling feelings of worry or fear.
 Youth coaching helps young people understand and control their confused emotions, encouraging an easier parent-child relationship.

 What to expect in a youth coaching session

-It is important to first discuss with your child their options and find out if they would like to consider visiting a youth coach.
+It is important to first discuss with your child their options and find out if they would like to consider working with a youth coach.
 If your child agrees, the next step is to find a youth coach that both you and your teenager trust and feel confident with.
-As the coach is there to help, it is important that your child builds a good rapport with the professional.
+The coach is there to help and it's important that your child builds a good rapport with the professional.

 After attending an initial meeting, your teenager will be invited to attend a series of sessions.
-Each session will last between 30-minutes to an hour.
 During the sessions, the youth coach will ask a selection of questions to get an idea of where any problems lie, establish what kind of attitudes and values your child holds and work out what actions are needed for them to move forward.